KarthiDreamr/KarthiDreamr/README.md

 -->

 I'm currently learning Flutter app development.
-I'm a tech enthusiast and intrested in exploring it and creting useful stuffs for humanity.
+I'm a tech enthusiast and intrested in exploring it and creating useful stuffs for humanity.
 I'm looking to collaborate with you all to create great things with you

 You can reach me at itsmeakarthi@duck.com